 This half term we will be studying forces and looking at each in turn to see their effects.
 We will work scientifically to be able to investigate a range of forces including friction, gravity and air resistance.
 To consolidate investigations from year 4, we will also be looking at ways to make our testing fair.

 This half term we will focus on design and technology which we will be linking to our Space topic.
 We will looking at cam mechanisms and using these to create our own moving toy.
 The children will design the toy to link to our space topic and will then include at least one moving component.

 This half term we will be focusing on places of pilgrimage and looking at why people go on special journeys.
-This will include children looking at places which are special to them as well as looking at Jewish and Christian places of pilgrimage.
+This will include children looking at places which are special to them as well as looking at Jewish, Christian and Islamic places of pilgrimage.

 In PE this half term we will be learning all about team work in our outdoor adventurous activity sessions.
 These sessions will focus on teamwork skills such as listening and being a team leader.
 Children will also begin to learn some orienteering skills and use these with the map skills they are developing in geography.
-Our indoor sessions will focus on gymnastics where we will learn more about balances and begin to incorporate weight on hands movements into simple routines.
+We will also be focusing on sports leadership skills and working through a series of lessons designed to develop our communication and coaching skills.